mbuckler/personal-website/content/post/bad-dnn-asic.md

 development of the software stack for their system.
 	</details>

+I hope this helps you develop a useless deep learning chip of your very own!
-Have I missed any classic hardware design sins?
-If you can think of any, feel free to let me know in the comments below.
+Did I missed any classic hardware design sins?
+If you can think of any, feel free to let me know in the comments below. :smile: